Silverscale/Render-WebApp/README.md

  - altair

 It consists on:
- 1- a jupyter notebook (EDA.ipynb) were we carry out the Data preprocessing and initial analysis.
+ 1. a jupyter notebook (EDA.ipynb) were we carry out the Data preprocessing and initial analysis.
- 2- a web app (app.py) made with streamlit.
+ 2. a web app (app.py) made with streamlit: https://tripleten-imdbmovies.onrender.com/.
+The web app is hosted on the free Render plan, so it might take a few minutes to start.

 ##How to use it